Steve Millen: Stillen

-He started Stillen, an aftermarket performance parts company specializing in Nissan and other performance vehicles in 1986.
+Millen started Stillen (stylized as STILLEN) (Steve Millen Sportparts, Inc.), an aftermarket performance parts company specializing in Nissan and other performance vehicles in 1986.
+Stillen began by selling mini-truck ground effects and then began fulfilling orders for vans and full-sized trucks.
+However, Stillen became known for specializing in parts for Nissan cars, but also supplies parts for other vehicles such as the Ford GT and Toyota 86.
+Stillen also develops parts for other cars such as the Chevrolet Camaro and Ford F150 (including Ford Raptor).
+In 1996, Stillen purchased a machining shop from Frank Shuter, a former New Zealand speedway champion.

 During the 1990s, Millen offered a line of customized high performance Chevrolet Suburban SUVs, and several modified Nissan special edition vehicles.

 Millen has also been active in designing and engineering race cars for hill climbing, notably the Pikes Peak and Race to the Sky hillclimb in Queenstown, New Zealand.

+The company became quite popular with the production of its Stillen exhaust and has continued expanding their line of performance parts.
+Today, they offer a line of superchargers, cold air intakes, and body kits for sports cars, American performance cars and trucks.

+The Stillen R35 GT-R, involved modifying a Nissan GT-R, enabling it to go from 0–100 km/h in 2.9 seconds, instead of the factory-rated 3.6 seconds.
+The car was designed mainly for Targa Newfoundland.
+The modifications included removal of significant weight, chip and computer tuning, new stiffer suspension system and carbon brakes.

 Racing family

 Steve's brother Rod Millen became a legend at the Pikes Peak International Hillclimb.
 Steve is the uncle of Rhys and Ryan who both compete in motorsport events.

 Motorsports career results

 International Race of Champions

 (key) (Bold - Pole position. * – Most laps led.)